-Capital is the terms splashed across marketing materials for investment firms, but what does it mean, and how does it relate to your money?
+So, what does ‘capital’ mean, and how does it relate to your money?

-By definition capital refers to wealth in the form of money or other assets.
-It is also commonly used to describe assets that are available for a form investment.
-In economics, capital is a factor of production and a contributing factor to it.
+By definition, capital refers to wealth in the form of money or other assets.
+It is also commonly used to describe assets that are available in the form of investment.
+In economics, capital is both the result of production and a contributing factor to it.
 For example, machinery used to create products is capital, along with the products it creates.
 In economics, capital is an input in the production function.

 For investors or savers, your capital is made of all of your assets together.
-Capital is not your income, or the amount you have available to spend, it is a measure of your overall wealth.
+Capital is not your income, or the amount you have available to spend, rather it is a measure of your overall wealth.
 It includes your pension, any property you might own, as well as your savings and investments.

 The difference between cash and capital